dsdeiz/headless-drupal/Notes.md

 This is to be passed along with the data for your JSON.

 A possible example is fetching the bundle for the entity type for contents e.g. http://example.com/rest/type/<entity type>/<bundle>.

+# Using AngularJS to Manipulate Data

+Lotsa hardcoded stuffs.
+Only uses Title and Body fields.
+In the PATCH request, not sure what's happening but the `type` property needs to be provided although it doesn't seem to consider whatever you put here as long as the type is valid i.e. editing a node of `article` type works even if the type you passed is `page`.